Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 This section collects various observations about theta bundles.
-The main result here is Theorem \ref{ct1}, which describes how the theta bundles vary with respect to the reference sheaf.
+The main result here is Theorem \ref{ct1}, which describes how the theta bundles depend on choices.
 Over curves, a similar statement was made in \cite {DN}, and proved by entirely different methods.
 As a corollary of the theorem, we construct the strange duality map between the Verlinde bundles.